mudiagaobriki/waficash/README.md

 5. Open a new terminal and navigate to the react-frontend cd react-frontend

-6. Run npm install
+6. Run yarn install
+yarn install

+7. Start the frontend server
-npm i
+npm start